This post may contain affiliate links. Please read my disclosure policy.

 - Eggs – use large room temperature eggs for best results.

 How to make Italian Lemon Ricotta Cake:

-Start by processing the lemon zest with a little granulated sugar.
+First, start by processing the lemon zest with a little granulated sugar.
 This step ensures the lemon oils are disbursed throughout the cake giving each bite a light, bright, lemony flavor.